Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 Seriously, I love cooking vegetables in the oven at this time of year.
 They’re sooo simple to make, and as the veggies cook, they get soft in the middle and browned and caramelized around the edges.
 This adds tons of flavor … yum!

-Whether you’ve never made roasted veggies before, or you just need to perfect your technique, you are going to love these delish oven baked vegetables.
+Whether you’ve never roasted veggies before, or you just need to perfect your technique, you are going to love this delicious recipe.
 We’re going to go over everything you need to know to make the BEST VEGGIES EVER:

 - Best vegetables to roast